 In MAIS 621 students will be able to spend more time on their personal writing and gain a more in-depth understanding of what narrative (including poetry) has to offer the individual in both personal and professional settings.
 This includes looking at brain research on trauma and healing as well as evaluating the implications of teaching this type of writing in classrooms.
 How cultural narratives can inform allopathic medicine is another topic of exploration for this course, and while MAIS 616 students touched on a variety of problem-solving exercises, MAIS 621 will allow students, through critical thinking, to explore their attachments to entrenched narratives.

 The project at the end of MAIS 621 is substantial: five weeks are dedicated to its completion.
-A variety of ideas for projects/papers will be provided in this course guide to serve as an example of what might be possible; however, students will propose their own integrated projects which may include, but are not limited to, fiction, personal essay, autobiographical writing, and/or poetry.
+A variety of ideas for projects/papers will be provided in this course guide to serve as an example of what might be possible; however, students will propose their own interdisciplinary projects which may include, but are not limited to, fiction, personal essay, autobiographical writing, and/or poetry.

 In MAIS 621, students will be able to spend more time on their personal writing and gain a more in-depth understanding of what narratives (including poetry) have to offer the individual in both personal and professional settings.
 This includes looking at brain research on trauma and healing, as well as evaluating the implications of teaching this type of writing in classrooms.
 How cultural narratives can inform allopathic medicine is another topic of exploration for this course and while MAIS 616 students touched on a variety of problem-solving exercises, MAIS 621 will allowing students, through critical thinking, to explore their attachments to entrenched narratives.